mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 when seeking high passengers (see page 238 of the Traveller Core Rulebook).

-The Luxury Stateroom’ is state of the art accommodation for the most discerning passenger.
+The Luxury Stateroom' is state of the art accommodation for the most discerning passenger.
 It is noticeably a step above even the high stateroom and more richly appointed, found on private yachts and the most